osannaleung-coder/GCAP3226AIagents/vibeCoding101/Part4GovEnquiryReflectEssay/ReflectiveEssay2_Leung_Hoi_Ying.md

 ## Conclusion

-Access to government data will strengthen our analysis by providing district-level participation and program performance metrics.
-If requests are denied, I will use public datasets, targeted field surveys and case studies as backups.
-The exercise reinforced that careful enquiry design and access to granular data are central to evidence-based policymaking.
+Access to these government datasets will enable us to comprehensively evaluate Hong Kong's current food waste recycling scheme and benchmark its performance against international standards.
+Furthermore, my team can use this baseline data to simulate how the implementation of the Municipal Solid Waste Charging Scheme might influence participation rates in food waste recycling programs.
+If our data requests are denied, we will rely on public datasets and case studies, though this would limit our simulation's accuracy.
+This exercise highlighted how precise data collection supports evidence-based policy analysis and future program planning.